×

 • Romans 7:8

 The law is not sin, but it shows us our sin.
-More rules always means more lawlessness, not more morality.
+More rules always mean more lawlessness, not more morality.
 The law gives our sin nature more opportunities to rebel.

-So, without the law telling us what to do, sin does not have the chance to do something outside of the law, apart from the Law sin is dead.
+So, without the Law telling us what to do, sin does not have the chance to do something outside of the Law, because apart from the Law sin is dead (v 8).
 If a child was never told that they could not take cookies from the jar, then taking those cookies would not be wrong.
-However, if the child was told not to take those cookies then each time they took a cookie it would be wrong.
-This is why Paul tells the audience that apart from the law, sin is dead.
+This is why Paul tells his audience that apart from the Law, sin is dead.

 Biblical text